 Better road systems

-The radars detect any queues, accidents and vehicles driving against traffic inside the areas of interest.
-They cover up to eight lanes in two directions and determinedetect the instantaneouscurrent vehicle position, speed vector, classification, lane index of traffic items.
-The data are sent in real time to operating centres, reprocessed to assess various scenarios and used to regulate road traveltraffic.
+The radars detext any queues, accidents and vehicles driving against traffic inside the areas of interest.
+They cover up to wight lanes in two directions and determine the instantaneous current vehicle position, speed vector, classification, lane index of traffic items.
+The data are sent in real time to operating centres, reprocessed to assess various scenarios and used to regulate road travel traffic.

 The video cameras activated by the Radar photograph the number plate, recording the time and date at which the vehicle passed through.
 They are full-HD video cameras with high frame rates and multiple images, thereby improving the performance of the ANPR system.
 The tests carried out on the circuit have been run on vehicles travelling at 260 km/h and can detect vehicles even when raining and in foggy conditions or diagonal transit.